 Obstetric Medical Workforce continued

-Do you have evidence that the Trust position with the above has been shared:
+Do you have evi Do you have evidence that the Trust position with the above has been shared:

-10) At Trust Board?
+10 10 At Trust Board?
 Yes

 11 With Board level safety champions?
-Ye
+Yes

 12 At LMNS meetings?
 Yes

 Anaesthetic Medical Workforce